 Welcome to Harvard Library!
 This guide will help support your use of library resources and services.
-Please review the Visit the Libraries, Research Help, HOLLIS, Library Reserves, Theses, and Other Libraries pages for helpful recommendations, links, and support.
+Please review the Visit the Libraries, Research Help, HOLLIS, Library Reserves, Theses, Other Libraries, and One-Minute Videos pages for helpful recommendations, links, and support.

 Need More Help?

 - The Get Research Help webpage offers various resources, including finding subject specialists, which is a good idea for degree-candidates working towards a thesis.

 - The Ask a Librarian webpage offers an online chat service, an email form if you are unsure about who to ask for subject-expertise help, and a form to request a research appointment.

 - Email Mary Frances Angelini, Research Librarian for the Extension School firstname.lastname@example.org, or Jonathan Paulo, Online Learning and Reference Librarian email@example.com.